datakurre/plonetheme.webpack/README.rst

 =================================================

-Plone theme template for building all Plone CSS and JavaScript resources with Webpack, completely pybassing Plone 5 resource registry.
+Plone theme template for building all Plone CSS and JavaScript resources with Webpack, completely bypassing Plone 5 resource registry.

 Pros: